-SAP ABAP CDS views and SAP HANA CDS views are not the same, but they are similar.

 SAP ABAP CDS views and SAP HANA CDS views are two different CDS implementations.
 Their technical compatibility is not guaranteed, because

-- They run on different platforms: ABAP CDS views reside in the ABAP application server (ECC, S/4), but HANA CDS views reside in the HANA database (HANA XS).
+- they run on different platforms: ABAP CDS views reside in the ABAP application server (ECC, S/4), but HANA CDS views reside in the HANA database (HANA XS), and

 Therefore, ABAP CDS views and HANA CDS views have different functionalities and release cycles.